 The way you’re feeling can often be aligned with how well your business is doing.
-The thought of how bills or wages will be paid, or whether your business can go on, are burdens that can weigh heavily on any business owner.
+The thought of whether you can pay the bills or wages, or whether your business can actually continue, are burdens that can weigh heavily on any business owner.

-There are a number of ways you can manage any stress and anxiety you are feeling, but it’s often the case that as a result of business owners juggling many tasks and responsibilities, they tend to delay having the more difficult conversations in relation to the state of their business and finances until it is sometimes too late to fully recover.
+There are a number of ways you can manage any stress and anxiety you are feeling.
+Unfortunately due to juggling many tasks and responsibilities, business owners tend to delay addressing the state of their business and finances until it is sometimes too late to fully recover.

-“An intermediary is someone who can help you review components of your business such as your business financials, marketing strategies and pricing, to assist you with putting together a road map or plan for how you may get your business back on track.
-This could be your accountant, your bank manager/finance broker, the Australian Taxation Office or your business adviser.”
+Speak to someone who can help you review specific areas of your business such as your financials, marketing strategies and pricing, to assist in putting together a road map or plan for how you can get back on track.
+This could be your accountant, your bank manager/finance broker, the Australian Taxation Office or a trusted business adviser.

 Support for your business

-If you’re concerned about the financial state of your business, there are a number of organisations that can provide you with free support.
-These include:
+If you’re concerned about the financial state of your business, there are a number of organisations that can provide you with free support, including:

 - The Financial Counsellors’ Association offers a free confidential service for support with financial problems and queries.
 It provides information, strategies and guidance to assist if you are experiencing financial difficulties.
-You can call them on 1800 007 007.
+Call them on 1800 007 007.

 - Rural Financial Counselling Services WA offers free, confidential and mobile services for rural primary producers, fishers and rural small businesses.
 Their contact number is 1800 612 004.

 - The Australian Tax Office (ATO) recognises that there may be times when your mental well-being could affect your ability to pay tax or super obligations.
 Information to assist small businesses during these periods is available on their website.